No water faucets, knobs or manual door latching levers to push, pull or turn – so there isn’t anything to hit your body on or a need to grab anything!

 MyControl operates through the use of advanced electronics

-MyControl uses electronics to control things like operation of water flow, the whirlpool, water safety, voice and sound control, the drain and so on. see each feature of Mycontrol to learn more about how electronics plays a part.
+MyControl uses electronics to control things like operation of water flow, the whirlpool, water safety, voice and sound control, the drain and so on.
+Click on each feature available from our website navigation drop-down list to learn more about how electronics play a part.

 Electronic water level sensing technologies

 MyControl is equipped with water level safety features.
 A tiny sensor placed in the bath system’s drain outlet monitors water detection, water level detect for safe activation of the whirlpool, and anti-overflow water shut-off.